Nexmo/nexmo-developer/_tutorials/client-sdk/create-webhook-server.md

 ---
 title: Create a webhook server
-description: In this step you see how to create a suitable webhook server.
+description: In this step you learn how to create a suitable webhook server.
 ---

 # Create a webhook server